 GDP per capita, consumption per capita and price level indices

-This article presents the most recent analysis of purchasing power parities and related economic indicators (gross domestic product (GDP) per capita, level of actual individual consumption (AIC) per capita, countries' price level indices) in the European Union (EU) and some other countries for 2013, 2014 and 2015, but focusing primarily on the latest reference year.
-The countries included in the comparison are the 28 EU Member States, three EFTA Member States (Iceland, Norway, and Switzerland), five EU candidate countries (Montenegro, the former Yugoslav Republic of Macedonia, Albania, Serbia and Turkey) and one potential candidate (Bosnia and Herzegovina).
+This article presents the most recent analysis of purchasing power parities and related economic indicators (gross domestic product (GDP) per capita, level of actual individual consumption (AIC) per capita, countries' price level indices) in the European Union (EU) and some other countries for 2013, 2014, 2015 and 2016, but focusing primarily on the latest reference year.
+The countries included in the comparison are the 28 EU Member States, three EFTA Member States (Iceland, Norway and Switzerland), five EU candidate countries (Montenegro, the former Yugoslav Republic of Macedonia, Albania, Serbia and Turkey) and one potential candidate (Bosnia and Herzegovina).

 - 1 Main statistical findings

 - 2 Data sources and availability

 - 3 Context

 Main statistical findings